Art & Design

 We are lucky enough to have access to lots of resources which are used in lessons.
 It is important to us that children access a variety of different resources as this allows them to make their own decisions about their art work.
 We also like to experiment with different techniques and finding different ways to apply materials to create different effects.

-New Bolsover Primary School are proud to be working towards the Artsmark Award.
+New Bolsover Primary School are proud to have been awarded the 'Silver Artsmark Award'.
 This award is accredited by Arts Council England.